--Where do I purchase a jump pass?
-Link
+- When and where can I purchase a BASE jump pass?

 What is Bridge Day?